 Smith is often described as having a thorny character but little is written about his sense of humour.
 “At Gene’s core was integrity and humour,” says Aileen, who was 31 years his junior.
 “He was corny all the time.
 His puns didn’t translate into Japanese but everybody loved him anyway.
 In the evening our landlord might come over to our house from next door and the two tipsy men would start line dancing arm-in-arm, our landlord singing an old military war song.
 People asked about the age gap and I would say: ‘Yes, he was so young and I was so old’.”

 This playful personality translated into his work.
 His photographs not only showed the victims’ physical and mental pain but also their determination, humanity and moments of joy.
 In the book Minamata, Smith writes of one patient—the “irrepressible” Isamu Nagai—who “crawls and grabs and has acquired a movie camera and is determined to ‘blast Chisso out of this world’!”
-Smith was drawn to the strength of the victims as the need to bare witness to their afflictions.
+Smith was drawn to the strength of the victims, as much he felt bound to bare witness to their afflictions.

 Smith’s beating was so severe that “the nerve from his finger to his neck was crushed” causing temporary blindness in one eye as well as blackouts when he raised his arm.
 “It affected him immensely,” says Mioko Smith.
 “One time he asked me to grab the axe that was used to split firewood and split his head open because he was in so much pain.”
 And yet he continued to photograph.
 “For a while when he couldn’t lift his arm up to photograph he used a cable release in his mouth.
 He already had so many injuries, but it was one more that was really heavy upon us. ”